 FIFA 20 Summer Heat: What else is new?

-EA is introducing ‘Summer Showdown Special Items’ focussed on one titanic clash each week.
+EA introduced ‘Summer Showdown Special Items’ focussed on one titanic clash each week.
 Here’s the official explanation: “Each week we'll highlight one real-world football match by releasing a special FUT Summer Heat player item via Squad Building Challenges for one player on each team from the highlighted matchup.
 The special Summer Showdown item from the winning side will receive a permanent +3 OVR stats boost.
 In the event of a draw, both items will receive a +1 OVR boost.”

 FIFA 20 Summer Heat: do I get any free stuff?